-- A review article discussing IF in humans and going over the various health benefits seen finds that the vast majority of health effects are comparable to CER.(Mattson, 2017)
+- A review article discussing IF in humans and going over the various health benefits seen found that the vast majority of health effects are comparable to CER.(Mattson, 2017)

 - Several SR/MAs that only considered IER vs CER found no benefit for weight loss, glucose, cholesterol/lipids, or blood pressure levels.(Headland, 2016; Cioffi, 2018; Roman, 2019; Enríquez Guerrero, 2020; Meng, 2020; Schwingshackl 2021)

-- A 2021 Cochrane review found no benefit of IER vs CER regarding body weight or glucose outcomes; results varied widely indicating there may be differences found as more studies are conducted.(Allaf, 2021) There were no overly significantly side-effects reported of IER, with only 4 trials reporting these and these mainly consisting of mild headaches.
+- A 2021 Cochrane review found no benefit of IER vs CER regarding body weight or glucose outcomes; results varied widely indicating there may be differences found as more studies are conducted.(Allaf, 2021) There were no overly significantly side effects reported from IER, with only 4 trials reporting side effects, which mostly consisted of mild headaches.

 - A 2021 SR/MA comparing IER and CER RCTs that matched caloric intake found only small, likely clinically insignificant, differences in outcomes in favor of IER.(He, 2021)

-Note: In the MATADOR study the intermittent dieting group had 8×2 week blocks of energy restriction and 7×2 week blocks of energy maintenance (yielding 30 total weeks) compared to 16 weeks total for the CER group.
+Note: In the MATADOR study the intermittent dieting group had 8 x 2-week blocks of energy restriction and 7 x 2-week blocks of energy maintenance (yielding 30 total weeks) compared to 16 weeks total for the CER group.
 All main meals were provided.
 The intermittent group that completed the protocol lost 14.1 kg compared to 9.1 kg for the CER group.
 It is unclear how much additional weight the CER group would have lost had they continued to 30 weeks.

-The more interesting aspect of this study is that both groups had 16 weeks at 67% maintenance calories but the intermittent group lost significantly more weight (and also maintained significantly greater weight loss at 6 month follow-up).
-This may be due in part to amelioration of adaptive thermogenesis (discussed in Lesson 1) by eating at maintenance in the 2 week blocks or due to better dietary adherence (it is likely easier to adhere to a diet in 2 week blocks than for 16 weeks consecutively).
+The more interesting aspect of this study is that both groups had 16 weeks at 67% maintenance calories but the intermittent group lost significantly more weight (and also maintained significantly greater weight loss at 6 months follow-up).
+This may be due in part to amelioration of adaptive thermogenesis (discussed in Lesson 1) from eating at maintenance in the 2-week blocks or due to better dietary adherence (it is likely easier to adhere to a diet in 2-week blocks than for 16 weeks consecutively).